MicrosoftDocs/windows-itpro-docs/windows/configuration/set-up-shared-or-guest-pc.md

 ---
-title: Set up a shared or guest PC with Windows 10/11
+title: Set up a shared or guest Windows device
-description: Windows 10 and Windows has shared PC mode, which optimizes Windows client for shared use scenarios. ms.prod: w10
+description: Description of how to configured Shared PC mode, which is a Windows feature that optimizes devices for shared use scenarios. ms.date: 10/15/2022 ms.prod: windows ms.technology: windows ms.topic: reference ms.localizationpriority: medium
-author: lizgt2000
+author: paolomatarazzo
-ms.author: lizlong
+ms.author: paoloma
-ms.topic: article
-ms.localizationpriority: medium
-ms.reviewer: sybruckm
+ms.reviewer:
 manager: aaroncz
-ms.collection: highpri
+ms.collection:
+appliesto:
+- ✅ <b>Windows 10</b>
+- ✅ <b>Windows 11</b>
 ---

-# Set up a shared or guest PC with Windows 10/11
+# Set up a shared or guest Windows device

-**Applies to**

-- Windows 10
-- Windows 11

-Windows client has a *shared PC mode*, which optimizes Windows client for shared use scenarios, such as touchdown spaces in an enterprise and temporary customer use in retail.
-You can apply shared PC mode to Windows client Pro, Pro Education, Education, and Enterprise.
+*Shared PC* is a Windows feature that optimizes Windows clients for shared use scenarios, such as touchdown spaces in an enterprise, temporary customer use in retail or shared devices in a school.

-> [!NOTE]
-> If you're interested in using Windows client for shared PCs in a school, see [Use Set up School PCs app](/education/windows/use-set-up-school-pcs-app) which provides a simple way to configure PCs with shared PC mode plus additional settings specific for education.

-## Shared PC mode concepts
+## Shared PC mode
-A Windows client PC in shared PC mode is designed to be management- and maintenance-free with high reliability.
-In shared PC mode, only one user can be signed in at a time.
-When the PC is locked, the currently signed in user can always be signed out at the lock screen.
+A Windows device enabled for *Shared PC mode* is designed to be maintenance-free with high reliability.
+Devices configured in Shared PC mode allow sign in of one user at a time.
+When a device is locked, the signed in user can be signed out at the lock screen.

-### Account models
+## Account models
-It is intended that shared PCs are joined to an Active Directory or Azure Active Directory domain by a user with the necessary rights to perform a domain join as part of a setup process.
-This enables any user that is part of the directory to sign-in to the PC.
-If using Azure Active Directory Premium, any domain user can also be configured to sign in with administrative rights.
-Additionally, shared PC mode can be configured to enable a **Guest** option on the sign-in screen, which doesn't require any user credentials or authentication, and creates a new local account each time it is used.
-Windows client has a **kiosk mode** account.
-Shared PC mode can be configured to enable a **Kiosk** option on the sign-in screen, which doesn't require any user credentials or authentication, and creates a new local account each time it is used to run a specified app in assigned access (kiosk) mode.
+Shared PC offers the possibility to enable a **Guest** option on the sign-in screen.
+The Guest option doesn't require any user credentials or authentication, and creates a new local account each time it's used.
+Windows also offers an **Assigned access** or **kiosk** mode.
+Shared PC can be configured to enable a the **Guest** option and execute a specific application in kiosk mode.

-### Account management
+## Account management
-When the account management service is turned on in shared PC mode, accounts are automatically deleted.
-Account deletion applies to Active Directory, Azure Active Directory, and local accounts that are created by the **Guest** and **Kiosk** options.
+When the account management service is configured, user profiles are automatically deleted to free up disk space and resources.
+The deletion process applies to Active Directory, Azure Active Directory, and local accounts that are created by the **Guest** and **Kiosk** options.
 Account management is performed both at sign-off time (to make sure there is enough disk space for the next user) as well as during system maintenance time periods.
 Shared PC mode can be configured to delete accounts immediately at sign-out or when disk space is low.
 In Windows client, an inactive option is added which deletes accounts if they haven't signed in after a specified number of days.

 ### Maintenance and sleep
 Shared PC mode is configured to take advantage of maintenance time periods which run while the PC is not in use.
 Therefore, sleep is strongly recommended so that the PC can wake up when it is not in use to perform maintenance, clean up accounts, and run Windows Update.
 The recommended settings can be set by choosing **SetPowerPolicies** in the list of shared PC options.
 Additionally, on devices without Advanced Configuration and Power Interface (ACPI) wake alarms, shared PC mode will always override real-time clock (RTC) wake alarms to be allowed to wake the PC from sleep (by default, RTC wake alarms are off).
 This ensures that the widest variety of hardware will take advantage of maintenance periods.

-While shared PC mode does not configure Windows Update itself, it is strongly recommended to configure Windows Update to automatically install updates and reboot (if necessary) during maintenance hours.
+While shared PC mode does not configure Windows Update itself, it is recommended to configure Windows Update to automatically install updates and reboot during maintenance hours.
 This will help ensure the PC is always up to date and not interrupting users with updates.

 Use one of the following methods to configure Windows Update: